NiklasEi/bevy_asset_loader/README.md

 ### Loading color materials

-You can directly load color materials.
+You can directly load color materials if you enable the feature `sprite`.
 For a complete example please take a look at [color_material.rs](/bevy_asset_loader/examples/color_material.rs).
 ```rust ignore
 #[derive(AssetCollection)]
 struct MyAssets {